GabrielleEaston/gnycphotography/README.md

 #### Data Flow in an app

-> Use this section to display the expected endpoints from your API.
+> Where the data gets fetched and how it flows

 <br>